About the Autism Symposium

 Info & Registration

-- There is no fee for the 2021 Symposium, due to the “virtual venue” and as always, the generosity of our Premier sponsors – MindWorks.
+- There is no fee for the 2022 Symposium due to the “virtual venue” and, as always, the generosity of our Premier sponsors – MindWorks.

-- The registration will remain open through the day of the event.
+- Registration will remain open through the day of the event.

-- This event will be recorded and available for viewing on this website by November 4th.
+- This event will be recorded and available on this website by November 14th.

-- The presenter’s contact information will be provided on this site, post-event, for additional questions that may arise.
+- The presenter’s contact information will be provided on this site post-event for post-event questions.

-Speaker Presentations for the 2020 RAS Webinar and the 2019 Slide Shows are available, please click below.
-Check back in November for access to the 2021 presentations.
+Speaker Presentations for the 2021 & 2020 RAS Webinars and the 2019 Slide Shows are available, please click below.

 9:00 - 9:10 AM